JordanR123/TowerDefense/README.md

 # Co-op 3D Tower Defense

 ## Overview
-A cooperative, wave-based **3D tower defense game** where **1–8 players** builds turrets, traps, walls, etc to defend against hordes of enemies.
+A cooperative, wave-based **3D tower defense game** where **1–8 players** builds turrets, traps, walls, and etc to defend against hordes of enemies.
 The game emphasizes **co-op strategy, replayability, and persistent progression**: even if players lose, they earn XP toward permanent upgrades, ensuring that every run contributes to long-term growth.

 ---